kjsce-codecell/standard-library-in-x/JAVA/Iterators.md

 # Iterators in JAVA

 - ### Simple and Easy method (For-each Style)
-  Write collection name right side of for-each loop and Collection variable in left side.
+  Write collection name right side of colon : in for-each loop and Collection variable in left side of colon.

 For example.